miragejs/ember-cli-mirage/docs/v0.2.x/serializers.md

 Returns a plain JavaScript object or array, which Mirage uses as the response data to your Ember app's XHR request.

+Note that this method only runs for the top-level resource.
+That is, `serialize()` will not be called when serializing included/related resources.

 You can also override this method, call super, and manipulate the data before Mirage responds with it.
 This is a great place to add metadata, or for one-off operations that don't fit neatly into any of Mirage's other abstractions:

 ```js